Welding

 What will I learn in the Welding Technology program?

-• Weld in the flat, horizontal, vertical, and overhead position
+• Weld in the flat, horizontal, vertical, and overhead positions

-• Weld using the Shielded Metal Arc Welding (SMAW) processes
+• Weld using the Shielded Metal Arc Welding (SMAW) process

 • Weld using the Gas Metal Arc Welding (GMAW) process